 Mobile App Security Best Practices

 The best practices of mobile app security ensure that the app is risk-free and does not disclose the personal information of the user.
-It is important for the developer to ensure that all security checks are performed before the app is uploaded on an app store for public consumption.
+It is important for developers to ensure that all security checks are performed before the app is uploaded for public consumption.
 The developer should consider the following methods to ensure that their consumer and business apps are not prone to unauthorized access by unscrupulous elements.

 Enhance Data Security

-Data security policy and guidelines should be established to ensure the users can easily avoid getting caught in the trap of hackers.
+Data security policy and guidelines should be established to ensure users can easily avoid getting caught in the trap of hackers.
 This can include having well-implemented data encryption when the information is transferred between devices and using firewalls and security tools whenever necessary.
 You can refer to the guidelines laid down for Android and iOS.

 Not Saving Passwords

-Many apps request users to save the password in order to prevent them from repeatedly entering the login credentials.
-This is an unsafe practice.
+Many apps request users to save passwords in order to prevent them from repeatedly entering the login credentials.
 In an event of mobile theft, these passwords can be harvested to gain access to personal information.
 Similarly, if the password is saved in an unencrypted format, the chances of them being harvested are very high.
 To prevent this from happening, developers should refrain from saving passwords on mobile devices.
 Instead, they should be saved on the app server, so that the affected users can change them by logging on to the server even if the mobile device is missing.

 Enforce Session Logout